Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.
+- In their last 10 contests, the Twins were underdogs just once and were the losers in that contest.

-- In their previous 10 matchups with a total posted by sportsbooks, the Twins and their foes are 6-3-1 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Twins and their foes are 7-2-1 when it comes to hitting the over.

-- Bookmakers have not posted a spread in any of the Twins' past 10 matchups.
-Minnesota games have gone over the set point total four straight times, and the average total in this stretch was 8.2 runs.
+- The past 10 Twins games have not had a runline posted by bookmakers.
+The average over/under set by bookmakers in Minnesota's past five games has been 8.1, a run during which the Twins and their opponents have hit the over each time.

 Twins Betting Records & Stats

-- The Twins have been chosen as underdogs in 32 games this year and have walked away with the win 11 times (34.4%) in those games.
+- The Twins have come away with 11 wins in the 33 contests they have been listed as the underdogs in this season.

-- Minnesota has a record of 5-11, a 31.2% win rate, when it's set as an underdog of +115 or more by bookmakers this season.
+- Minnesota has a record of 5-12 in games where sportsbooks have it as underdogs of at least +110 on the moneyline.

-- The moneyline set for this matchup implies the Twins have a 46.5% chance of walking away with the win.
+- The moneyline set for this matchup implies the Twins have a 47.6% chance of coming away with a victory in the contest.

-- Minnesota's games have gone over the total in 42 of its 94 chances.

-- The Twins are 4-7-0 against the spread in their 11 games that had a posted line this season.
+- Minnesota and its opponents have hit the over in 43 of its 95 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!